cristinawithout/2021-04-Li-C/1-Database.md

 * The application SHALL have the following sections:
   * Flights – A list of flights.
     * Details for each flight contain:
-      * Number – The flight designator
+      * Flight Number – The flight designator
       * Departure airport – The airport from which the flight will depart.
       * Arrival airport – The airport to which the flight will arrive.
       * Departure time